Introduction: Build a Pole Vault Mat Cover

 This was made from 1" Box section and 10 mm bar

-I painted this, in hindsight I wish I had galvanized it but the yellow finish is more attractive.
+I painted this, in hindsight I wish I had galvanized it or plastic coated it but the yellow paint was quicker to apply.

-I added plastic end caps to the box section and rods
+I added plastic end caps to the ends of the square box section and rods

 Participated in the